IG Gold (IGG) Price Tops $0.0002 on Major Exchanges

-IG Gold (CURRENCY:IGG) traded 1.2% higher against the U.S. dollar during the 1-day period ending at 17:00 PM ET on January 20th.
-IG Gold has a market cap of $1.95 million and approximately $713.00 worth of IG Gold was traded on exchanges in the last day.
-One IG Gold coin can now be bought for approximately $0.0002 or 0.00000001 BTC on exchanges.
-Over the last week, IG Gold has traded 5.2% higher against the U.S. dollar.
+IG Gold (CURRENCY:IGG) traded 15.6% lower against the dollar during the 24 hour period ending at 12:00 PM Eastern on January 26th.
+IG Gold has a total market capitalization of $1.44 million and $7,196.00 worth of IG Gold was traded on exchanges in the last 24 hours.
+One IG Gold coin can currently be purchased for approximately $0.0002 or 0.00000001 BTC on exchanges.
+In the last week, IG Gold has traded down 35.9% against the dollar.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.